 Welcome!

-Hi, my name is Kimia!
-I am a first year Master of Mathematics student at the University of Waterloo.
-I am incredibly fortunate to have the guidance and support of Professor Karen Yeats as my advisor, whose expertise and insights have been invaluable to my growth and progress.
-During my master’s, I have also had the wonderful opportunity to work with Dr. Paul-Hermann Balduf, on the applications of maching learning for Feynman period estimation.
+In my Master’s I studied at the University of Waterloo.
+I am incredibly fortunate to have had the guidance and support of Dr. Karen Yeats as my advisor, whose expertise and insights have been invaluable to my growth and progress.
+My thesis is available here.
+During my Master’s, I have also had the wonderful opportunity to work with Dr. Paul-Hermann Balduf, on the applications of maching learning for Feynman period estimation, our work is now published in the Journal of High Energy Physics.

 I completed my Bachelor of Mathematics at the University of Waterloo as well, in Combinatorics & Optimization and Computing, which I graduated with Dean’s honour.
 During my undergraduate degree, I had the opportunity of completing an undergraduate research term with Professor Oliver Pechenik where we used reinforcement learning to further validate a conjecture on the Sperner property of finite Coxeter groups.